SusanLuebke/TR-N_coding_challenge/README.md

 - Handles edge cases for sphere simulation
 - Handles the input of x, y coordinates and direction rather than static starting point of [0, 0], 'N'
 - Refectored with forEach for dry code
-- Added cursory bones of obstacle for future consideration
+- Added cursory bones of obstacle function for future consideration

 ## Contributing